30+ OKR Examples for Marketing Teams (2026, Free Toolkit)

 18 Real OKR Examples for Marketing Teams

-Whether you're leading brand, performance, content, or lifecycle, marketing OKRs work best when they’re laser-focused on outcomes - not activity.
+Whether you're leading brand, performance, content, or lifecycle, marketing OKRs work best when they're outcome-focused and connected to a company priority.
+Below are 18 field-tested examples — grouped by function, ready to use or adapt.

 • Grow branded search impressions from 40K → 80K